radupetrisel/guess-the-flag/Readme.md

 **Challenge from Project 3 (technique project)**: Create a custom ViewModifier (and accompanying View extension) that makes a view have a large, blue font suitable for prominent titles in a view.

 **Challenge from Project 6 (technique project)**: When you tap a flag, make it spin around 360 degrees on the Y axis.

+**Challenge from Project 6 (technique project)**: Make the other two buttons fade out to 25% opacity.